You can blame it on the zodiac sign or a personality trait, but the fact is some people are simply better at making decisions than others.

-“Humans are very good at encoding information in ‘If X, then Y’ terms…to guide our behavior.
-Deciding exactly when and where you will act on your goal creates a link in your brain between the situation or cue (the if) and the behavior that should follow (the then),” according to a source.
+“Humans are very good at encoding information in ‘If X, then Y’ terms…to guide our behaviour.
+Deciding exactly when and where you will act on your goal creates a link in your brain between the situation or cue (the if) and the behaviour that should follow (the then),” according to a source.

 Create a Pros and Cons List

 Making a decision is often an abstract concept that can cause us to spiral out of control by thinking about the aftermath.

 It can be much easier to make an educated decision by writing down your thoughts and creating a pros-and-cons list.